-This primer is intended to aid providers and health information technology (health IT) implementers with change management for EHR implementation.
-Change management is the basic foundation underlying all phases of the EHR Implementation Lifecycle and helps achieve EHR Meaningful Use and practice transformation.
+This primer is intended to aid providers and health IT implementers with Change Management for EHR Implementation.
+Change management is the basic foundation underlying all phases of the EHR implementation lifecycle and helps achieve EHR Meaningful Use and practice transformation.
 The EHR Implementation Lifecycle shows the phases a practice goes through in a successful implementation.
 Change management strategies and principles must be integrated into all phases of the implementation process.
-This change management primer synthesizes the strategies and principles proposed by John Kotter, one of the leading experts in planning organizational change using a structured change management approach.
+This Change Management Primer synthesizes the strategies and principles proposed by John Kotter, one of the leading experts in planning organizational change using a structured change management approach.